mendix/docs/content/en/docs/appstore/services/event-broker.md

 Once a license is purchased, a Technical Contact must enable the Event Broker Service on the [Developer Portal](/developerportal/) for the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) in the following places:

-1. On App level, under the menu item Environments , under the [Services](/developerportal/deploy/environments/#services) tab
+1. On the app level under **Environments** > [Services](/developerportal/deploy/environments/#services)
-2. On the [Environment Details](/developerportal/deploy/environments-details/#services) page, for each environment
+2. On the [Environment Details](/developerportal/deploy/environments-details/#services) page for each environment

-The event broker must be enabled on both the *App* and specific *Environment* levels in order to use the event broker services.
+The Event Broker must be enabled on both the app and specific environment levels in order to use the Event Broker services.

 ### 2.2 Managing the Mendix Event Broker {#manage-mx-broker}